Henry Morgan (merchant)

 Henry Morgan (November 14, 1819 – December 12, 1893) was a Scots-Quebecer department store pioneer in Canada who founded Henry Morgan & Company.

 Early life

-Henry Morgan was born into a family of humble circumstances in Saline at the time an isolated village six miles (10 km) northwest of the royal burgh of Dunfermline, Fife, Scotland.
-He received the basic education then available before taking a job with a wholesale dry goods firm in the city of Glasgow.
+Henry Morgan was born into a family of humble circumstances in Saline, which was an isolated village six miles (10 km) northwest of the royal burgh of Dunfermline, Fife, Scotland.
+He received the basic education that was available before he took a job with a wholesale dry goods firm in the city of Glasgow.